 In addition, university staff will contact supervisors during the placement to review student progress and address any concerns.
 Needless to say, field supervisors are encouraged to contact university staff if the need arises.

 At the beginning of each trimester, students express interest in three agencies offering placements.
 Students are required to state why they would like to undertake the placement and describe the knowledge and skills that would enable them to complete the required task/s to a high standard.
-The Practicum Chair marries the agency/student requests.
+The Fieldwork Officer and Unit Chair then allocate the students to the most appropriate placement that matches their skills/interests.

 Host agencies can take this selection process a step further by interviewing the recommended students and making sure they have the attributes necessary to complete the task/s.
 This interview will also give the student/s an opportunity to find out more about the placement.